-For me, when I deal with the haters I admit there’s room enough in this big wide world for both of us.
-Good people can dislike me.
+I deal with the haters by admitting that there’s room enough in this big wide world for both of us.- Good people can dislike me.
 I can even dislike good people.
-Good and evil is not determined by whether people like you or me.
-This helps.
+Good and evil aren’t determined by whether people like you or me.
+This perspective helps.

 I recall a professor in college who drew a little x at the corner of the board.
 Across the board he drew a cloud.

-He points at the cloud and says, “this is the universe.”
-He walks across the front of the room to the tiny x and says, “this is you” as he addresses the whole class.
+He points at the cloud and says, “This is the universe.”
+He walks across the front of the room to the tiny x and tells the class, “This is you.”
 Then, he says something profound.
-“Notice that you (pointing at the x) are not at the center of the universe (pointing at the cloud.)”
+“Notice that you” (pointing at the x) “are not at the center of the universe” (pointing at the cloud.)

 Tip 4: Center Your Thoughts in Healthy Ways

 Nope.
-I’m not.
+I’m not the center of the universe, and neither are you.
 But we can choose to center our thoughts daily.
-When hate rears its ugly head — it hurts.
-And yet it gets easier with time.
+When hate rears its ugly head — it hurts us. – And yet centering our thoughts gets easier with time.
 Focus on your goals.
 We’ve got things to get done!

-Stop focusing on the futile: making the haters like you.
+Stop focusing on the futile: You probably can’t make the haters like you.

-Focus on people who like you.
-Spend time cultivating relationships with those who like you and perhaps they’ll come to love you (and you them.)
+Instead, focus on the people who actually do like you.
+Spend time cultivating those relationships and perhaps they’ll come to love you (and you them).

 Focus on helping and serving others and being kind.
-Choose to ignore those who may be speaking negative about you – that can quickly become paranoia.
-Usually people aren’t even talking about you at all – I hate to tell you what I tell myself – you’re not that important.
+Choose to ignore those who may be speaking negatively about you — that can quickly become paranoia.
+Usually, it turns out that people aren’t even talking about you at all.
+I hate to tell you what I tell myself: You’re not that important.
 Keep perspective and keep to your task.